What is rabies?

-What should I do if I find a bat inside?
+What should I do if I find a bat inside my home?

-• If you awaken and find a bat in your room
+- If you wake up and find a bat in your room OR

 Why are bats a concern?

-• Bat bites and even droplets of bat saliva may cause rabies in humans.
+- Bat bites and even droplets of bat saliva may cause rabies in humans if the bat is infected.

 Is treatment recommended?

-Treatment is recommended if you were bitten by a bat or had a potential exposure.
+Treatment is recommended if you were bitten by a bat or had a potential exposure to a bite.
 It is imperative that potentially exposed persons seek treatment promptly.
 When an individual begins to exhibit signs of disease, rabies is nearly 100% fatal.
+Testing the bat for rabies as soon as possible is an important way to determine if treatment is needed.

 What is the treatment?